Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Reset Passwords for All Users in WordPress?

-If you think that your WordPress website has been hacked, then it is a good idea to reset all passwords as soon as possible.
+If you think that your WordPress website has been hacked, then it is a good idea to reset the passwords of all users as soon as possible.
 This will help prevent the hacker from accessing your website or your users’ accounts.

 You should also reset passwords for users if you are migrating your site to a new host to prevent any problems with your users’ accounts during the migration process.